2023 Most Popular Communication & Journalism Associate Degree Schools in Massachusetts

 Full Communication & Journalism at Cape Cod Community College Report

-Out of the 8 schools in Massachusetts that were part of this year’s ranking, Massachusetts Bay Community College landed the # 5 spot on the list.
-Located in the suburb of Wellesley Hills, MassBay Community College is a public school with a small student population.
+The in-demand associate degree programs at Massachusetts Bay Community College helped the school earn the #5 place on this year’s ranking of the most popular communication and journalism schools in Massachusetts.
+Located in the suburb of Wellesley Hills, MassBay Community College is a public college with a small student population.

 About 50% of the students majoring in communication and journalism at the school are women while 50% are male.

-Dean College did quite well in this year’s ranking of the most popular places for communication and journalism students to get a associate degree.
-It came in at #6 on the list.
-Dean College is a small private not-for-profit school located in the large suburb of Franklin.
+With a ranking of #6, Dean College did quite well on this year’s most popular schools for communication and journalism students working on their associate degree.
+Dean College is a small private not-for-profit school located in the suburb of Franklin.

 Of the 3 students majoring in communication and journalism at Dean College, 33% are male and 67% are female.